 Bell McManus also gave tips for students preparing for finals.
 She recommends studying for exams in the same room that you will be taking the test.
 This can help to prime thoughts in a more efficient manner by physically being in the place of the exam.
 Additionally, hand writing note cards is a useful way to prepare.

 Work-life balance is an essential skill.
-According to U.S. Census Bureau data, 72 percent of undergraduate students work while they are in school, so do not feel alone if work appears to be more stressful than usual during this time.
+According to U.S. Department of Commerce 2018 Census Bureau data, 72 percent of undergraduate students work while they are in school, so do not feel alone if work appears to be more stressful than usual during this time.
 Communication with managers is key, especially if you plan to continue with the company you’re working for after graduating.

 Students should request time off for exams ahead of time, as the exam schedule may be slightly different from a standard weekly class schedule.
 If you feel overwhelmed, cut back on work hours during the weeks leading up to exams.